UmbrellaCrow612/PoliceCaseManagement/src/identity/Identity.API/README.md

 # To run app:

 - Open terminal in folder `Identity.API`
-- run `dotnet run watch`
+- run `dotnet run --launch-profile https`
-- go to URL defined and `/swagger/index.html` for swagger UI
+- go to URL defined and `/swagger/index.html` for swagger UI for example `https://localhost:7058/swagger/index.html`

 Problems and solutions: